joelhawksley/identity/_posts/2026-05-06-adopting-herb-at-github.md

 ## Bugs found in Herb

-After passing the linter, I turned to getting our test suite to pass, which revealed a couple of bugs in Herb:
+After passing the Herb linter, I turned to getting our test suite to pass with the Herb engine replacing Erubi.
+We found a couple of bugs in Herb:

 ### Whitespace bugs